2021 Singapore Premier League

-The 2021 Singapore Premier League (also known as the AIA Singapore Premier League due to sponsorship reasons) was the 4th season of the Singapore Premier League, the top-flight Singaporean professional league for association football clubs, since its rebranding in 2018.
+The 2021 Singapore Premier League (also known as the AIA Singapore Premier League due to sponsorship reasons) was the 4th season of the Singapore Premier League, the top-flight Singaporean professional league for football clubs, since its rebranding in 2018.

 The champions of the 2021 Singapore Premier League, Lion City Sailors, qualified for the AFC Champions League group stage automatically.
 The season began on 13 March and ended on 10 October.
-In the first part of the season, all matches were played behind closed doors in light of the COVID-19 situation.
+In the first part of the season, all matches were played behind closed doors.